 Remember, candidate matchmaking is a two-way street.
 It’s not just about finding someone who can do the job.
 Job seekers have their own views about work, career goals, and certain criteria for their job.
 Candidates who are looking for fulfillment beyond a paycheck won’t be able to contribute to their abilities if they feel like they’re out of place.

 As you’re assessing candidate profiles, think about your company’s core values and culture.
-Even just going by a resume, there will likely be “hints” about a candidate’s own experience with company culture, such as working as part of a team or investing in professional development.
+Even just going by a resume, there will likely be “hints” about a candidate’s own experience with company culture, such as working as part of a team, experience as a virtual assistant, or investing in professional development.

 When you have a better idea of what the ideal candidate looks like, they’re much easier to spot!
 For more insights, head back to the Virtual Coworker blog.